CottageLabs/xcri/README.md

 To invoke the obtain.py script, just use:

-    python obtain.py <sources json file> <output dir>
+    python obtain.py -s <sources json file> -o <output dir>

+You can also find the full list of arguments supported by obtain.py, by using:

+    python obtain.py --help

-Where <outdir> is the directory you'd like to write the resulting files to.
+"output dir" is the directory you'd like to write the resulting files to.
 File names will be of the form:

     <service name>[_<argument>].xml